Ezekiel 40 – Measuring the Courts of the New Temple

 i.
 “We cannot find a spiritual significance in every measurement, but we note the symmetry of the temple and its precincts.”
 (Wright)

 c.
-Beveled window frames…on each gatepost were palm trees: Ezekiel described the structure in some detail, included decorative features.
+Beveled window frames…on each gatepost were palm trees: Ezekiel described the structure in some detail, including decorative features.

 i.
 “All the terminology is not clear in the Hebrew language since some words are used only in this context.
 Therefore, the exact meaning of each item and the corresponding relationship of each dimension cannot always be certain.”
 (Alexander)